soumyajitnandi1/soumyajitnandi1/README.md

 <h1>About Me!</h1>

-- 🏫: I'm a Undergraduate final year Computer Science and Engineering Student.
+- 🏫: I'm a Computer Science and Engineering graduate and an Aspiring Software Developer.

 <hr>
 <Br>